2 months ago

 Another key thing to consider are the sorts of moves you actually do in solves, and whether they easily allow you to achieve a high turning speed.
 As an example, an F2L pair solution R U’ R’ U R U’ R’ is very “fingertrickable”, in that all you’ll be doing is just rocking your right hand back and forth whilst using your index fingers to do the U and U’ turns.
 This can be done very quickly.
 A shorter solution for that F2L pair (in half turn metric) is F’ U2’ F R U2’ R’.
 However, this solution is obviously a lot slower to execute as it is a 3-gen solution requiring you to fingertrick the F layer.
 These are the sorts of things to consider when deciding between different ways of solving pieces.

 On the algorithm side of things, it’s pretty straightforward.
-Firstly, you need to need to use “good” algorithms, and then “good” fingertricks.
+Firstly, you need to use “good” algorithms, and then “good” fingertricks.
 Looking at PLL for example, there are some cases in which there is clearly a “best” algorithm for the majority of people, such as the T permutation, the Jb permutation, and the E permutation, along with fairly standard fingertricks.
 However, there are plenty of PLL cases where you’ll need to decide between a few algorithms and devise fingertricks that suit you best for each case.
 Because of individual habits and things such as hand size, what works for some people may not work for others, and it’s definitely good to experiment with different algorithms and fingertricks to figure out what works best for you, as fingertricks can be quite an individual thing.
 Certainly, watching the PLL fingertrick videos of the fastest cubers can be a good guide to help you with that.

 Once you have fingertricks and algorithms with which you are comfortable, then it is really just a matter of drilling them over and over again to improve your execution speed.
 In solves, your hands will often be in non-standard starting positions before an algorithm, and so it’s useful to practice regripping before algorithms.
 Doing last slot + last layer scrambles can assist with drilling this.